andriktr/kiss/README.md

 # KISS

-KISS is a command line tool for showing and scanning container images for vulnerabilities running in Kubernetes clusters.
+KISS is a command line tool which allows you to quickly list running container images in your Kubernetes cluster and scan them for vulnerabilities.

 <p align="center"><img src="images/kiss-logo.png" alt="KISS Logo" width="300"/></p>